 University of Arizona BookStores

-The University of Arizona BookStores has four locations across campus, and one in the Park Place Mall.
+The University of Arizona BookStores has four locations across campus.
 The flagship location in the Student Union features the largest selection of product, but all of it can be found by shopping online.Arizona BookStores

 Arizona Wildcats Store

 The Arizona Wildcats Store is a local, family owned store focused on Arizona Wildcat styles for the entire family!
 Visit them online or at their location in the Tucson Mall.Arizona Wildcats Store